 On sucessful completition graduates will be eligible to apply to the Health and Care Professions Council (HCPC) for registration as a dietitian or apply to CORU as part of the recognition process for validation of qualification to practice as a dietitian in the Republic of Ireland prior to registration.
 The course is also accredited by the British Dietetic Association.
 Graduates will also have advanced research skills having completed an independent research project as part of this Masters degree.

 Ulster University is a leading centre for internationally recognised teaching and research in the field of nutrition and dietetics.
 You will be taught by a dynamic team of expert nutritionists, registered dietitians, Medical doctors, researchers and scientists with involvement from service users.

-There are 10 places on this course each year, of which 5 places are part funded and 5 places are fully funded by student.
+There are 5 places on this course each year which are part funded.
 Closing date is 15th January for year of entry.